 Well-crafted product descriptions do more than just describe your merchandise.
 When done right, your descriptions convey your unique voice, get people excited and even help you rank on Google.

-In this post, we talk about the 11 critical elements that help you create winning product descriptions.
+In this post, we cover the 11 critical elements to help you create winning product descriptions.
 Check them out and see what applies to your store!

 1. A Distinct & Relatable Voice